Majdi-Aref/Password-Generator/README.md

   + Click on "Choose a region" and select your region.
   + Then, click on the "Create app" button.
   + A new page for the app that you have just created will open.
-+ How can I set up an app' page that I have just created?
++ How can I set up an app's page that I have just created?
   + On the app's page that you have just created, you can find a big menu bar on the top left.
   + You should focus on two sections in that menu bar: "Settings" and "Deploy."
   + It's important to get your settings section done before you deploy your code.